lwangvaleo/click_calib/README.md

 ## Citation
-If you use this code for your research or other publication purpose, please cite:
+If you use this code for your research or other publication purposes, please cite:

 **Click-Calib: A Robust Extrinsic Calibration Method for Surround-View Systems**